Did you know about business culture in Turkey? Watch this video animation to find out some interesting facts:

 The climatic conditions in Turkey vary.
 In the coastal regions, the summers are hot and dry with mild and wet winters.
 The central areas have a prairie-like climate with hot, dry summers and cold winters with very little rainfall.

-Turkey has a population of about 80 million people (July 2012 est.) with Ankara as its capital.
+Turkey has a population of 86,128,379 as of Friday, June 24, 2022.
+This has grown from the previous decade when the population was about 80 million people (July 2012 est.) with Ankara as its capital.
 The European part of Turkey (named Thrace) covers about 3% of the total land area and comprises more than 10% of the total population.
 Istanbul alone has a population of about 11 million.
 Thrace is separated from the Asian part of Turkey by the Bosporus.
 Turkey is divided into seven regions: Marmara, Aegean, Black Sea Mediterranean (Southern), Anatolian plateau, Eastern Anatolia, and South Eastern Anatolia, which are further sub-divided into 81 provinces.

 Turkish is the official language of Turkey and 75% of the population is Turkish , 18% Kurdish, and about 7%-other minorities.
 It is estimated that 99.8% of the Turkish population are Muslim with the remaining 0.2% made up of Christians and Jews.